 Welcome to the official website of the 99th Infantry Battalion Educational Foundation.
-Dedicated to preserving the history of the Norwegian-American Infantrymen of the United States Army.
+Dedicated to preserving the history of the Norwegian-American Infantrymen of the United States Army in WWII.

 A battalion is a very small unit and a typical battalion was only about 886 men, however the 99th being “Separate” could not rely upon the support troops a typical battalion has at Regiment, so the (Separate) battalions table of organization called for 1,000 men.
 When the unit shipped overseas the 99th's Dentist was told a dentist was not on this organization table.
 His two Senators and Congressman from Minnesota got the War Department to change that or else have trouble getting what they wanted, and Dentist Captain Gustav Svendsen flew to rejoin in Great Britain the 99th which sailed several weeks earlier.
 Thus at full strength the 99th was officially 1,001 men.
 Norwegian teeth were found to be as important as other critical war items.

 The size and military significance of 99th Infantry Battalion (Separate) therefore at first glance seems insignificant.
 But seen from the Battalion’s accomplishments and its ethnic composition as well as its history it emerges as a successful and true multinational unit within the United States Army.

 On 9th May 1942 a letter from the War Department was sent to the Commanding General, Army Ground Forces stating as follows:

 “1.
 It is desired that you take the necessary steps to organize at the earliest practicable date a battalion of Norwegian Nationals to serve as a part of the United States Army.